-2022 2021
+2023 2022

-GEO 9.0% 7.5%
+GEO 9.5% 9.0%

-LEO 17.5% 17.5%
+Midpoint Midpoint

+between 15% between 15%

+LEO and 20% and 20%

-U.S. C-band clearing proceeds 9.0% 7.5%
+U.S. C-band clearing proceeds N/A 9.0%

 Growth rate assumptions

 Growth rate assumptions used to extrapolate the cash flows beyond the business planning period are based on commercial experience and the expectations for the development of the markets which they serve.
 Growth rate assumptions were built into the GEO and LEO calculations.